-[Input] The name of the translator as registered in the Odbcinst.ini key of the system information.
+[Input] The name of the driver as registered in the Odbcinst.ini key of the system information.

-[Output] The usage count of the translator after this function has been called.
+[Output] The usage count of the driver after this function has been called.

 The function returns TRUE if it is successful, FALSE if it fails.
 If no entry exists in the system information when this function is called, the function returns FALSE.

 When SQLRemoveDriver returns FALSE, an associated *pfErrorCode value can be obtained by calling SQLInstallerError.
 The following table lists the *pfErrorCode values that can be returned by SQLInstallerError and explains each one in the context of this function.